sherin0011/Instagram-Reels-Analytics/README.md

 This project analyzes Instagram Reels data using SQL, MySQL, and Power BI.

-The goal of this project is to identify popular reel topics, analyze hashtag usage, and create an interactive dashboard for content insights.
+The goal of this project is to identify popular reel topics, analyze hashtag usage patterns, and create an interactive dashboard for data-driven content insights.

 ---